anony-conf/USC-PFN/README.md

 ## Inference

-## Evaluation
+## Evaluation SSIM and FID
-- VITON dataset

-Download the [checkpoint](https://www.mde),  which gets higher scores than reported in paper.
+The results for computing SSIM is **same-clothes reconstructed results** (paired setting), FID is **different-clothes reconstructed results** (unpaired setting).

+### SSIM score
-Paired setting.
-SSIM: 0.8539 using the pytorch SSIM repo. https://github.com/Po-Hsun-Su/pytorch-ssim
+  1. Use the pytorch SSIM repo. https://github.com/Po-Hsun-Su/pytorch-ssim

-UnPaired setting.
-FID: 10.55 using the implementation to evaluate. https://github.com/toshas/torch-fidelity
+  2. Normalize the image (img/255.0) and reshape correctly.
+If not normalized correctly, the results differ a lot.
+  3. Compute the score with window size = 4, the SSIM score should be 0.91.

+### FID score
+  1. Use the pytorch inception score repo. https://github.com/sbarratt/inception-score-pytorch
+  2. Install `FID use pip install torch-fidelity`.
+Please strictly follow the procedure given in this repo.
+  3. Compute the score, the FID score should be 10.60.

 ## Acknowledgement
 Our code references the implementation of [ClotFlow](https://openaccess.thecvf.com/content_ICCV_2019/papers/Han_ClothFlow_A_Flow-Based_Model_for_Clothed_Person_Generation_ICCV_2019_paper.pdf) and [PFAPN](https://github.com/geyuying/PF-AFN), including the feature extractors, feature pyramid networks (FPN) , and the design of the cascaded structure.
 Thanks for their awesome works.

-## License
-The use of this code is RESTRICTED to non-commercial research and educational purposes.

 ## Acknowledgement

-Our code is based on the unofficial implementation of "[SieveNet: A Unified Framework for Robust Image-Based Virtual Try-On](https://github.com/levindabhi/SieveNet)" (See the citation below), including the implementation of the feature pyramid networks (FPN) and the ResUnetGenerator, and the adaptation of the cascaded structure to predict the appearance flows.
+Our code is based on the unofficial implementation of "[SieveNet: A Unified Framework for Robust Image-Based Virtual Try-On](https://github.com/levindabhi/SieveNet)" (See the citation below), and the official implementation of `PF-AFN` (the ResUnetGenerator).
 If you use our code, please also cite their work as below.

 ## Citation
 If our code is helpful to your work, please cite:
 ```
 @article{du2023unified,
-  title={Unified Self-cycle Consistency for Parser-free Virtual Try-on},
+  title={USC-PFN: Unified Self-cycle Consistency for Parser-free Virtual Try-on},
   author={Du, Chenghu and Wang, Junyin and Liu, Shuqin and Xiong, Shengwu},
   journal={arXiv preprint arXiv:2303.00000},
   year={2023}